dwrolvink/Linux/kvm.md

 Click "create new virtual machine" > "Local install" > "Browse Local" > ~kvm-isos > Centos.iso

-All the rest leave default unless you wish it different.
+Leave all the other options default unless you wish it to be different.

 The vm window should open after you create the VM, go through the installation process here, outside of scope.
 (I only set the root password for this POC, and login as root in the rest of this POC.)